Alaska Airlines fleet

-Alaska Airlines operates a mainline fleet consisting of primarily Boeing 737 series aircraft and a regional fleet operated with Alaska branded Embraer 175 jets by the Alaska-owned regional airline Horizon Air and contractor SkyWest Airlines.
+The Alaska Airlines fleet consists solely of Boeing 737 aircraft, including five freighter jets.
+A regional fleet of Alaska branded Embraer 175 jets is operated by the wholly owned subsidiary Horizon Air and third-party contractor SkyWest Airlines.

-Alaska Airlines operated with an all-Boeing 737 mainline fleet from August 25, 2008, until January 11, 2018, at which time Alaska officially merged with Virgin America and took possession of its fleet of Airbus aircraft.
-The airline is working to return to operating an all-Boeing 737 mainline fleet, with the transition expected to be complete by the end of 2023.

-The current cargo fleet consists of three Boeing 737-700 freighter jets that were formerly passenger aircraft.
+Alaska Airlines advertises its relationship with Boeing Commercial Airplanes.
+Nearly all aircraft in the mainline fleet have the Boeing logo and "Proudly All Boeing" under the cockpit windows.
+Alaska operates an aircraft in a special livery celebrating the plane manufacturer's centennial.

 Current fleet

-As of August 2025, Alaska Airlines operates the following aircraft:
+As of August 2025, Alaska Airlines operates an all-Boeing mainline fleet composed of the following jet aircraft:

 Fleet history

-Since the 1960s, Alaska has consistently operated Boeing jet aircraft in its fleet although the first jetliner type operated by the airline was the Convair 880.
+Since the 1960s, Alaska has consistently operated Boeing jet aircraft in its fleet.
+The first jetliner type operated by the airline was the Convair 880.
 Alaska also operated the Convair 990 jetliner.
 Besides the current Boeing 737 models flown by Alaska, the airline previously operated Boeing 707, Boeing 720 and Boeing 720B four-engine jets as well as the three-engine Boeing 727-100 and 727-200, and the twin-engine 737-200, 737-400 and Airbus A319 and A320.
 The last 727 was retired in May 1994.

+Hercules

+In 1965, Alaska Airlines tested the Lockheed L-100 Hercules prototype (civil version of the C-130 military transport) for a month, flying it, among other places, to Alaska's rugged North Slope (facing the Arctic Ocean), then a center of oil exploration, all of which relied on air transport.
+It proved to be the key aircraft for the task, able to land a full load on short gravel runways with easy unloading from its rear ramp.
+Alaska had two Hercules in its fleet by year-end 1966, growing to three in year-end 1968 (the year oil was discovered, which became the Prudhoe Bay Oil Field), and four by year-end 1970.
+But in 1970 expected construction of the Alaska pipeline was suddenly delayed by open-ended litigation by native Alaskan and environmentalists.
+Alaska's Hercules fleet dropped to one aircraft at year-end 1971, and in 1972 it suspended the program indefinitely.

+MD-80

 In the 1980s, Alaska began acquiring McDonnell Douglas MD-80s.
 Alaska acquired additional MD-80s via the acquisition of Jet America Airlines in 1987.
 Alaska was the launch customer for the MD-83 and took delivery of the first airplanes in 1985.
-Alaska continued to take delivery of new MD-83s during the 1990s, both to meet the demands of a growing route system and to retire its aging and fuel-inefficient 727 fleet.
+Alaska continued to take delivery of new MD-83s in the 1990s, both to meet the demands of a growing route system and to retire its aging and fuel-inefficient 727 fleets.
 In 2005, due to the greater efficiency of the Boeing 737 Next Generation and rising costs for maintenance, fuel and crew training, Alaska Airlines decided to phase out the remaining 26 MD-80s and trained the pilots to fly the newer 737-800s that were being ordered to replace them.
-The last MD-80 flights took place on August 25, 2008.
+The last MD-80 flights took place in August 2008.